theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/salesforce-power-automate-scenario.md

 ### Setup in Power Automate

-1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as a Custom Connector in Power Automate, see [Integrating a yunIO Service with Power Automate](https://kb.theobald-software.com/yunio/integrating-a-yunio-service-with-power-automate#configuring-a-yunio-custom-connector-in-power-automate).
+1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as a Custom Connector in Power Automate, see [Integrating a yunIO Service with Power Automate](integrating-a-yunio-service-with-power-automate.md#configuring-a-yunio-custom-connector-in-power-automate).
-2. Create a new workflow that is triggered when a Salesforce account is modified (1).
+2. Create a new workflow that is triggered when a Salesforce account is modified :number-1:.
-3. Check if the account type in Salesforce is set to *Customer - Direct* and if the customer does not yet exist in SAP (2).<br>
+3. Check if the account type in Salesforce is set to *Customer - Direct* and if the customer does not yet exist in SAP :number-2:.<br>
-If one or both conditions are false, end the workflow (3).
+If one or both conditions are false, end the workflow :number-3:.
-If both conditions are true, execute the yunIO service to write the customer data to SAP (4).<br>
+If both conditions are true, execute the yunIO service to write the customer data to SAP :number-4:.<br>
 ![power-automate-salesforce-conditions](../assets/images/yunio/articles/power-automate-salesforce-conditions.png){:class="img-responsive"}
 4. Add the yunIO connector created in step 1 to the workflow and map the customer data from Salesforce to the input parameters of yunIO.<br>
 ![power-automate-yunio-parameters](../assets/images/yunio/articles/power-automate-yunio-parameters.png){:class="img-responsive"}
-5. Check if the SAP customer was created using the yunIO return field TYPE (5). <br>
+5. Check if the SAP customer was created using the yunIO return field TYPE :number-5:. <br>
 If TYPE does not equal 'E' (error), the SAP customer number is written back to Salesforce.
-6. When updating the Salesforce account (6), assign the CUSTOMERNO from yunIO to *SAP ID* and set the checkbox *In SAP* to 'Yes'.<br>
+6. When updating the Salesforce account, assign the CUSTOMERNO from yunIO to *SAP ID* and set the checkbox *In SAP* to 'Yes' :number-6:.<br>
 ![power-automate-write-to-salesforce](../assets/images/yunio/articles/power-automate-write-to-salesforce.png){:class="img-responsive"}
 7. Optional: Send notifications when a customer is created or log all synchronized Salesforce accounts e.g., in a SharePoint Online list.
 8. Turn on the workflow.